PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Related Work

 \myparagraph{Density-based Clustering Algorithms} DPC falls under the broad category of density-based clustering algorithms, which have the advantage of being able to detect clusters of arbitrary shapes.
-Density-based clustering algorithms come in different varieties.
 Some density-based clustering algorithms define the density of a point based on the number of points in its vicinity~\cite{Ester96,Agrawal98,Ankerst99,Januzaj04,Rodriguez14, sddp, Chen19}.
 Others use a grid-based definition, which first quantizes the space into cells and then does clustering on the cells~\cite{Wang97,Hinneburg98,Hanmanthu18,Sheikholeslami00}.
-In addition, some algorithms define density based on a probabilistic density function~\cite{Wang97,Kriegel05,Smiti13}.
+Still others use a probabilistic density function~\cite{Wang97,Kriegel05,Smiti13}.
 One popular density-based clustering algorithm is DBSCAN~\cite{Ester96}, which has many derivatives as well~\cite{Ankerst99,Tepwankul10,Gotz15,Borah04,Ertoz03,Campello2015, chen2020knn}.
 However, the original authors of DBSCAN state that it is difficult to use for high-dimensional data~\cite{schubert2017dbscan}.